Bradley-Hower/reading-notes/course-401-python/class-36.md

-# *Course 401 Python, Entry 33: Authentication & Production Server
+# *Course 401 Python, Entry 36: DSA Review

 **What are the key pieces of advice mentioned in the “Whiteboard Advice” reading assignment for successfully tackling whiteboard interviews?**